google/atheris/README.md

 In order for native fuzzing to be effective, such native extensions must be built with Clang, using the argument `-fsanitize=fuzzer-no-link`.
 They should be built with the same `clang` as was used when building Atheris.

 The mechanics of building with Clang depend on your native extension.
-However, if your library is built with setuptools (e.g. `pip` and setup.py), simply overriding the `CC` and `CXX` environment variables is often sufficient:
+However, if your library is built with setuptools (e.g. `pip` and setup.py), the following is often sufficient:

 ```
-CC=/usr/bin/clang CXX=/usr/bin/clang++ pip install .
+CC="/usr/bin/clang" CFLAGS="-fsanitize=fuzzer-no-link" CXX="/usr/bin/clang++" CXXFLAGS="-fsanitize=fuzzer-no-link" pip install .
 ```

 When fuzzing a native extension, you must `LD_PRELOAD` the atheris dynamic library.
 Otherwise, you will receive an error such as `undefined symbol: __sancov_lowest_stack`.
 Atheris provides a feature to do this: you can find the atheris dynamic library with the following command: